RumeelHussain/CoreDAO-Docs-Updated/docs/stake-and-delegate/delegating-core.md

 #### Step 2.2 Verifying delegated CORE

 Now that we’ve successfully delegated CORE, lets verify that our CORE is now being staked by hovering over our connected wallet in the top right corner, and clicking on the **My Staking** dropdown.
-We can see under the ‘Core Delegated’ column that we now have 1 CORE delegated, or 1 CORE staked:
+We can see under the 'Core Delegated’ column that we now have 1 CORE delegated, or 1 CORE staked:

 <p align="center">
 ![image](https://github.com/user-attachments/assets/d61755d2-177b-485c-9daa-5cc5a863b60d)